Cohesible/synapse/docs/contributing.md

 1. It's difficult to open-source _live_ services (but Synapse _will_ make it easier!)
 2. They may become apart of a strategy to help fund the development of Synapse

+Right now only "quotes" does anything.
+The rest are stubs and will fail if used.